Workiva/dart_transformer_utils/CONRIBUTING.md

 + `*-wip` branches are the official work in progress branches for the next patch/minor/major releases.
     + __The appropriate *-wip branch should always be the base branch of any PR you create.__
         + All PRs using `master` as the base branch will be closed without merge.
-        + If you are making a change that will break backwards compatibility, stop - and __reach out to us in HipChat__ _(Room Name is "Support: UI Platform (UIP)" - hipchat://chat.workiva.atl.net/room/1300)_.
+        + If you are making a change that will break backwards compatibility, stop - and __reach out to us by opening an issue first__.
         + If there is more than one `*-wip` branch open when you are creating your feature branch, consider the scope of the changes you plan on making.
             + If you are making a change that will add some new functionality, the base branch should be the next minor release version.
                 + For example, if the current version is `2.0.0`, changes that add functionality should be based off of `2.1.0-wip`.